harshit93020/OS-Lab/README.md

-I can definitely create a professional README file for your project.
-Here is a version you can use, formatted to be clear and easy to read.

-Project Title
-xv6: Operating System Modifications (Nov 2024)

 Overview
 This repository contains modifications made to the xv6 operating system as part of a course project at IIT Guwahati.
 The project, guided by Dr. Phrangboklang Lyngton Thangkhiew, focused on enhancing xv6's core functionality in scheduling and memory management.

-For more details on the course, refer to the provided guide: bit.ly/plt-os.

 Key Features
 This project includes the following key implementations: